christianhg/brummefar.dk/src/pages/git-and-how-we-commit.md

 ## Grooming the Commit History

 If the commit history is an elevator ride through the life of a project, each commit resembles a button allowing us to get off at the right floor.
-An unsafe commit would in this scenario resemble stepping out of the elevator a finding oneself floating in mid air.
+An unsafe commit would in this scenario resemble stepping out of the elevator and finding oneself floating in mid air.

 Properly annotated commits of contained changesets will make the elevator ride more pleasant by: